proxyserver2023/awesome-python/examples/system_design/README.md

 5. **Estimation**: back-of-the-envelope calculation
 6. **Availability and Reliability**: How things can fail in a distributed environment?
 How to design a system to cope with network failures?
 Do you understand `durability`.

-## Practicing Steps for desiging a system
+## Practicing Steps for designing a system
 1. Do mock design sessions
 2. work on an actual system.
 3. Do back-of-the-envelope calcualation and micro-benchmark them.